AbiodunAnalyst/Predictive-Analytics/README.md

 - Recommended maintenance action

 #### **8.4 Results Section**
-Visualises outcome metrics and supports human-in-the-loop decision-making.
+- Visualises outcome metrics and supports human-in-the-loop decision-making.

-This deployment transforms the research model into a **practical industrial tool**.
+- This deployment transforms the model into a **practical industrial tool**.

 ---

-# ⭐ Summary of Chapter Contribution
+# ⭐ Conclusion

 This project demonstrates: